Mason Bates: Life

 Bates was born in Philadelphia, Pennsylvania, and raised in Richmond, Virginia, and Newtown, Virginia, where his family homestead and farm is located.
 He exhibited an early interest in creative writing at St. Christopher's School and received a letter from the Mayor of Munich in response to his poem The Village of a Million People, written after a visit to the German city.
 His earliest choral compositions were conducted by his piano teacher Hope Armstrong Erb, and he studied composition with Dika Newlin, who was a student of Arnold Schoenberg.

-During the summer of 1993 at Brevard Music Center, Bates' music caught the attention of conductor Robert Moody, who subsequently commissioned his first symphonic work Free Variations for Orchestra for his orchestra in Evansville, Indiana.
-Bates subsequently attended the Columbia University-Juilliard School program and earned a Bachelor of Arts in English literature and Masters of Music in music composition.
+During the summer of 1993 at Brevard Music Center, Bates's music caught the attention of conductor Robert Moody, who subsequently commissioned his first symphonic work Free Variations for Orchestra for his orchestra in Evansville, Indiana.
+Bates subsequently attended the Columbia University-Juilliard School program and earned a Bachelor of Arts in English literature and Master of Music in music composition.
 He studied music composition with John Corigliano, David Del Tredici, and Samuel Adler, while also studying playwriting with Arnold Weinstein.

 In 2001, Bates relocated to the Bay Area and studied under Edmund Campion in the Center for New Music and Audio Technologies at the University of California, Berkeley and graduated in 2008 with a PhD in composition.
 He worked around that time as a DJ and techno artist under the name Masonic in clubs and lounges of San Francisco.
-In that year, with conductor Benjamin Schwartz and visual designer Anne Patterson, he founded Mercury Soul, a San Francisco-based non-profit organization that mounts club shows combining classical music and DJ sets in clubs.
+In that year, with conductor Benjamin Shwartz and visual designer Anne Patterson, he founded Mercury Soul, a San Francisco-based non-profit organization that mounts club shows combining classical music and DJ sets in clubs.
 He concurrently lived in Rome 2003-2004 as the recipient of The Rome Prize from the American Academy in Rome as well as in Berlin in 2005 as recipient of the Berlin Prize from the American Academy in Berlin.
 In 2014 he joined the Composition faculty of the San Francisco Conservatory of Music.
 He currently lives in Burlingame, California.